jan-tee/cycli/README.md

 ## Prerequisites & Installation

+All instructions assume PowerShell 5.0 or greater.
+Download the latest Microsoft Management Framework if you are on an earlier version.

 ### Option 1: Install from PowerShell Gallery

 1. From an administrative PowerShell prompt, enter `Install-Module CyCLI`